Plastic armour: Development

 Just two days after receiving his first samples, Terrell tested them at a rifle range at the Road Research Station, Harmondsworth.
 The results were disappointing; bullets went straight through the soft material and through a mild steel backing plate.
 Disappointed, some of the scientists witnessing the tests left.
 William Glanville, head of the station, stayed and the men performed a few more test shots.
 In the resulting discussions, Terrell suggested replacing the cork with rock to deflect the hard core of an armour-piercing bullet so that it hit the backing plate at an angle, dispersing its energy so that it would not penetrate.

 Terrell recalled an old legal case that he had conducted for the Amalgamated Road Stone Corporation.
 While studying background technicalities, he had visited Penlee Quarry at Newlyn in Cornwall, where he was told that Penlee granite was the hardest available.
 Terrell, who owned shares in the company, went on to insist that Penlee granite be used for plastic armour, whatever its material qualities.

 Terrell had new targets made to his specifications by Durastic Bitumious Products.
 The new targets, with a variety of sizes of granite chips and proportions of mastic and limestone, were delivered on 20 August.
 Testing was performed two days later and supplies of granite started to arrive at the Road Research Station for more trials.
-Terrell’s choice of the Road Research Station for a firing range was convenient, as they had all the necessary experience with dealing with stone and bitumen – yet in his memoirs, Terrell insists that the original choice was simply good fortune.
+Terrell's choice of the Road Research Station for a firing range was convenient, as they had all the necessary experience with dealing with stone and bitumen – though in his memoirs, Terrell insists that the original choice was simply good fortune.

 Terrell coined the term "plastic armour" for his invention, partly because it was plastic in the sense of being malleable and ductile while hot, but also because he thought that the term might be confusing to German intelligence, who might assume that the product was made with the synthetic wood plastics then available.